-In 2015, the District began implementing the state Office of Environmental Health Hazard Assessment's (OEHHA's) revised Guidance on Preparation of Health Risk Assessments that was adopted by OEHHA in early March 2015.
+In 2016, the District began implementing the state Office of Environmental Health Hazard Assessment's (OEHHA's) revised Guidance on Preparation of Health Risk Assessments that was adopted by OEHHA in early March 2015.
 Following OEHHA revised guidelines, the District began a health risk reassessment of all facilities located in the San Joaquin Valley.
 The health risk reassessment follows the phased processing schedule outlined in AB 2588, which was originally implemented in the late 80's and early 90's.
 AB 2588 subjected three major categories (or phases) of facilities to the regulation based upon their level of annual emissions.
+The AB 2588 regulation also allows for "Industry-wide" toxics emissions inventory, which consist of facilities that are small businesses where emissions can be generally characterized such as Gasoline Dispensing, Auto Body Coating, etc.

-Reassessment of facilities subject to the AB2588 Hot Spots regulation is a multi-year process that started in 2016, following the phases identified below:
+Reassessment of facilities subject to the AB 2588 Hot Spots regulation is a multi-year process that started in 2016, following the phases identified below:

-- Phase I Facilities (≥ 25 tons emissions per year) - Phase II Facilities (10 ≤ tons emissions per year < 25) - Phase III Facilities (< 10 tons emissions per year) - Phase IV Facilities (Industry-wide and agricultural facilities)
+- Phase I Facilities (≥ 25 tons emissions per year) - Phase II Facilities ($10 \le$ tons emissions per year < 25) - Phase III Facilities (< 10 tons emissions per year) - Phase IV Facilities (Industry-wide, DICE only, Ag facilities)